-Here’s a question I pose to every one of my students during the first week of Novel in Nine: Why are you writing your novel?
+Here’s a question I pose to every one of my students during the first week of the Novel Writing Master Class: Why are you writing your novel?
 Why is it important to you at this moment in your life?

 I have them put their answer in writing so they can refer to it twelve or thirteen weeks in, when they’ve careened off a curve or written themselves into a corner or decided they don’t really have what it takes to write a novel, even though they’ve always dreamed of writing one.

 Just as your protagonist’s motivation drives your novel, your motivation drives your process.
 If you don’t know why you’re writing this particular story at this particular time, then the bad days will derail you.